intel/yask/README.md

+# YASK--Yet Another Stencil Kernel

+* New YASK users may want to start with the [YASK tutorial](https://www.ixpug.org/components/com_solutionlibrary/assets/documents/1538169451-IXPUG_Fall_Conf_2018_paper_2%20-%20Rev3%20-%20Charles%20Yount.pdf).
-Previous YASK users may want to jump to the [compatibility notices](#backward-compatibility-notices).
+* Existing YASK users may want to jump to the [backward-compatibility notices](#backward-compatibility-notices).

 ## Overview
-YASK--Yet Another Stencil Kernel: A framework to rapidly create high-performance stencil code including optimizations and features such as
+YASK is a framework to rapidly create high-performance stencil code including optimizations and features such as
-* Vector folding,
-* Automatically-tuned cache blocking,
+* Vector-folding to increase data reuse via non-traditional data layout,
-* Multi-level OpenMP parallelism,
+* Multi-level OpenMP parallelism to exploit multiple cores and threads,
-* Encapsulated memory layout,
-* Temporal wave-front blocking,
-* MPI halo exchange, overlapping MPI communication and compute, and
+* Scaling to multiple sockets and nodes via MPI with overlapped communication and compute, and
+* Spatial tiling with automatically-tuned block sizes,
+* Temporal tiling to further increase cache locality,
 * APIs for C++ and Python: [API documentation](https://rawgit.com/intel/yask/api-docs/html/index.html).

 YASK contains a domain-specific compiler to convert scalar stencil code to SIMD-optimized code for Intel(R) Xeon Phi(TM) and Intel(R) Xeon(R) processors.